harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 These lines are only considered as the weights.
 The wieghts are bascally represented as the matrix.
 The dimension of the matrix is (n * m) where n represents the no. of nodes on the left side (previous layer) and m represents the no. of nodes presents in right side (next layer).
 I fyou see in **FIG 1** the weights between hidden layer 1 and hidden layer 2 will be of matrix (no. of nodes in hidden layer 2 * no. of nodes in hidden layer 1) i.e  4*4.

-It is important to do matrix multiplication as you can see in **FIG 2** because we don't get only on efeature of data in real world problems.
+It is essential to do matrix multiplication, as we can see in **FIG 2**, because we do not get only one feature of data in real-world problems.
-For multiple feature we need muliple nodes in input layer and then compute the output correctly we need to use same or more no. of nodes in every hidden layer.
+We need multiple nodes in the input layer for multiple features and then compute the output correctly; we need to use the same or more no. of nodes in every hidden layer.